‘I’m better than Liverpool’s Van Dijk’ – Former Everton defender Ibrahim Said | Goal.com

 He is famously known for going 65 games without getting dribbled past until Manchester City’s Gabriel Jesus did it in the 2019 Community Shield at Wembley which City won 5-4 on penalties after ending 1-1 in regular time.

-"I am more skilled than Van Dijk, because he plays in only one position, while I have been playing in more than one centre.
+"I am more skilled than Van Dijk, because he plays in only one position, while I have been playing in more than one.
 Certainly, I'm better than him,” Said told Egyptian TV channel TEN.

 Said went on to stress that Van Dijk has a negative in that he loses focus at times.
-He also says the presence of strong teammates help him shine on the pitch.
+He also says the presence of strong teammates helps him shine on the pitch.

-"I talk seriously about this, if you compare me to him, you will find that there is a huge difference between us in everything, because he has a negative, which is that when he loses his focus it appears completely incorrectly,” Said continued.
+"I talk seriously about this, if you compare me to him, you will find that there is a huge difference between us in everything, because he has a negative, which is that when he loses his focus, [he plays] completely incorrectly,” Said continued.

-“The possibilities he possesses, in addition to his teammates, make any player shine and appear at this level, I am seriously talking about this."
+“The possibilities he possesses, in addition to his teammates, make any player shine at this level, I am seriously talking about this."

 “[Van] Dijk is a good defender, but sometimes he makes mistakes like all defenders in the world."